 The connection between China and Britain is central to Earl Grey’s history.
 Chinese tea traditions have long influenced British tea culture.
 The introduction of bergamot-flavored tea helped fortify the relationship between the two regions.
 Though the specifics of the tale may be myth, Earl Grey’s rise to fame in Britain is undeniable.
 It became a symbol of elegance and an essential part of British tea rituals.

-See also Black Tea Benefits and Side Effects: Comprehensive Health Insights
+See also Thyme Tea Benefits and Side Effects: What You Need to Know

 For more detailed information about the history of this beloved tea, you can visit several resources like The History of Earl Grey Tea or The Flavor and History of Earl Grey Tea.